-With respect to KIN004, as of February 17, 2022, we owned one issued United States patent, one pending PCT application, and 15 pending patent applications in the United States, Europe, China, Japan and other markets outside of the United States.
-The issued United States patent covering KIN004 as composition of matter, pharmaceutical compositions and related methods of use is expected to expire in June 2039, absent any patent term extensions for regulatory delay.
+For KIN004, we own two issued United States patents, one pending United States patent application, and 29 pending patent applications in various markets outside of the United States, including Europe, China and Japan.
+The issued United States patent covers KIN004 as composition of matter and pharmaceutical compositions and is expected to expire in June 2039, absent any patent term extensions for regulatory delay.
 Any patents that may issue from our pending patent applications are expected to expire between June 2039 and December 2040, absent any patent term adjustments or patent term extensions for regulatory delay.

-We also possess substantial know-how and trade secrets relating to the development and commercialization of our product candidates, including related manufacturing processes and technology.
+We also possess substantial know-how and trade secrets relating to the development and commercialization of our product candidates, including related manufacturing processes and technology